 5. British Martini-Henry Rifle.

 In British service from 1871 to 1888, this weapon was a single-shot rifle at a time when many repeating rifles were already available.
-It was the first British service rifle designed from the start to be a breech loader using metallic cartridges, and it was the replacement for the single-shot Snider-Enfield .577 rifle which had been converted from a muzzle loader.
-The Martini-Henry was called a .577, but its actual caliber was .458 inches, the case being a necked-down version of the .577.
+It was the first British service rifle designed from the start to be a breech loader using metallic cartridges, and it was the replacement for the single-shot Snider-Enfield .577 caliber rifle which had been converted from a muzzle loader.
+The Martini-Henry was called a .577, but its actual caliber was .458 inches, the case being a necked-down version of the .577 case.
 Launching its round-nosed bullet at 1,250 feet per second, it was not particularly ballistically efficient.
-Its American counterpart, the 1873 Springfield, also fired a .45 caliber bullet, but at 100 feet per second faster, it could be operated a bit more quickly.
+Its American counterpart, the 1873 Springfield, also fired a .45 caliber bullet, but having a muzzle velocity of 100 feet per second faster and the fact that it could also be operated a bit more quickly, the American rifle was probably superior.
 The Martini-Henry suffered from cartridge-extraction problems that were the result of fouling caused by the black-powder propellant.
 This problem was finally solved after smokeless (cordite) powder and copper-jacketed bullets were used in combination with the Martini-Henry, but this was only after the rifle had been replaced in military service by bolt action rifles.

 4. M-202 FLASH.